xylnx/goevk/README.md

 # GOEVK Frontend

-A React app providing a frontend for `GOEVK - Dein Veranstaltungskalender für Göttingen`.
+A React app used as a frontend for [GOEVK - Dein Veranstaltungskalender für Göttingen](https://www.goevk.de).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project displays and filters data on events taking place in [Goettingen](https://en.wikipedia.org/wiki/G%C3%B6ttingen), a university town in Lower Saxony, Germany.
 The data is scraped and served by the [GOEVK api](https://github.com/xylnx/goevk-api).